biosimulations/biosimulations/docs/README.md

 ### Users

-Please use the hosted versions of BioSimulations, runBioSimulations, and BioSimulators at https://biosimulations.org, https://run.biosimulations.org, and https://biosimulators.org.
+Please use the hosted versions of BioSimulations, runBioSimulations, and BioSimulators at [https://biosimulations.org](https://biosimulations.org), [https://run.biosimulations.org](https://run.biosimulations.org), and [https://biosimulators.org](https://biosimulators.org).

+Tutorials, help and information can be found at [https://docs.biosimulations.org](https://docs.biosimulations.org)

 ### Developers